idleroamer/goqface/README.md

 ## Methods

-Remote method calls are initiated by `DBusProxy` and invoke the corresponding `DBusAdapter` function.
+Remote method calls are initiated by `DBusProxy` invoking the corresponding `DBusAdapter` function.
 Beside normal code path [exceptions](#Exceptions) can be handled as well.

 ## Signals